White Zimbabweans: Settlement

-Various factors encouraged the growth of the white population of Rhodesia.
+Various factors encouraged the growth of the White population of Rhodesia.
 These included the industrialisation and prosperity of the economy in the post-war period.
-The National Party victory in South Africa was one of the factors that led to the formation of the Central African Federation (1953-1963), so as to provide a bulwark against Afrikaner nationalism.
-British settlement and investment boomed during the Federation years, as Southern Rhodesia, Northern Rhodesia (now Zambia) and Nyasaland (now Malawi) formed a powerful economic unit, counterbalancing the economic power of South Africa.
+The National Party victory in South Africa was one of the factors that led to the formation of the Central African Federation (1953–1963), so as to provide a bulwark against Afrikaner nationalism.
+British settlement and investment boomed during the Federation years, as Southern Rhodesia, Northern Rhodesia (now Zambia), and Nyasaland (now Malawi) formed a powerful economic unit, counterbalancing the economic power of South Africa.
 The economic power of these three areas was a major factor in the establishment of the Federation through a British Act of Parliament.
-It was also apparent as early as the 1950s that white rule would continue for longer in Rhodesia than it would in other British colonies such as Zambia (Northern Rhodesia) and Kenya.
+It was also apparent as early as the 1950s that White rule would continue for longer in Rhodesia than it would in other British colonies such as Zambia (Northern Rhodesia) and Kenya.
 Many of the new immigrants had a "not here" attitude to majority rule and independence.

-Rhodesia was run by a white minority government.
+Rhodesia was run by a White minority government.
 In 1965, that government declared itself independent through a Unilateral Declaration of Independence ('UDI') under Prime Minister Ian Smith.
 The UDI project eventually failed, after a period of United Nations economic sanctions and a civil war known as the Chimurenga (Shona) or Bush War.
 British colonial rule returned in December 1979, when the country became the British Dependency of Southern Rhodesia.
 In April 1980, it was granted independence as Zimbabwe.

-The white community kept itself largely separate from the black and Asian communities in the country.
-Urban white people lived in separate areas of town, and white people had their own segregated education, healthcare and recreational facilities.
-Marriage between black and white people was possible, but remains to the present day very rare.
-The 1903 Immorality Suppression Ordinance made "illicit" (i.e. unmarried) sex between black men and white women illegal – with a penalty of two years imprisonment for any offending white woman.
-The majority of the early white immigrants were men, and some white men entered into relationships with black women.
-The result was a small number of mixed-race persons: 1,998 out of a total 899,187 inhabitants, according to the 1921 census, some of whom were accepted as being white.
-A proposal by Garfield Todd (Prime Minister, 1953–1958) to liberalise the laws regarding interracial sex was viewed as dangerously radical.
+The Rhodesian community kept itself largely separate from the Black and Asian communities in the country.
+Urban Rhodesians lived in separate areas of town, and had their own segregated education, healthcare and recreational facilities.
+Marriage between black and white and Rhodesians was possible but rare, and interracial marriage remains to the present day very rare.
+The 1903 Immorality Suppression Ordinance made "illicit" (i.e. unmarried) sex between Black men and White women illegal – with a penalty of two years imprisonment for any offending White woman.
+The majority of the early White immigrants were men, and some White men entered into relationships with Black women.
+The result was a small number of mixed-race persons: 1,998 out of a total 899,187 inhabitants, according to the 1921 census, some of whom were accepted as being White.
+A proposal by Garfield Todd (Prime Minister in 1953–1958) to liberalise the laws regarding interracial sex was viewed as dangerously radical.
 The proposal was rejected and was one factor that led to the political demise of Todd.